 From two staff in 2013, Paolo Sebastian has grown to a team of over 16.
 As he planned, the couture label is based in Adelaide where all the gowns are actually made, with stockists around the world in Singapore, Dohar and Shanghai.
 Until Covid hit, clients would fly in to see him, while others have measurements taken via Skype, giving them the privacy of a fitting from their own home.

-His runway shows regularly sell out well in advance, as happened when his gowns appeared at Adelaide Fashion Festival, where extra shows were added every time he was featured.
-His gowns featured on the Melbourne Fashion Festival runway this year.
-They are absolutely worth seeing.
-You can see why his designs and runway presentations are so talked about and so admired in our coverage of his AFF 2016 runway.
+His runway shows regularly sell out well in advance, as happened when his gowns appeared at the Adelaide Fashion Festival.
+Extra shows were added every time he was featured.
+His gowns featured on the Melbourne Fashion Festival runway in 2021.
+The detailed hand stitching and unique designs are a topic of fashion conversation by those who have seen his runways and those who wear his gowns.
+Cocktail Revolution’s images from his earlier runways are still talked about.
+You can see why our coverage of his AFF 2016 runway.

 Vasileff launched his Gilded Wings collection in Paris in 2016 at the age of twenty five and his Wildflowers collection in 2017.
 In 2018 he collaborated with Disney Corporation to design his Once Upon a Dream Spring/Summer collection.
 His Nutcracker Autumn-Winter-2018-19 collection was based on the works of composer Tchaikovsky.
 East of the Sun and West of the Moon debuted for Autumn 2019-20 and was inspired by Nordic Folklore.
 His 2020 Spring-Summer Collection, The Passage of Spring, was based on Boticelli’s painting Primavera.
 And his latest collection Persephone, is based based on Greek mythology.

-His gown have graced red carpets all over the world as well as here in Australia.
+His gowns have graced red carpets all over the world as well as here in Australia.
 They’ve been worn by Kim Kardashian, Katy Perry and Hillary Swank and so many more!
-Closer to home he’s a favourite of Carrie Bickmore, who was wearing a blue Paolo Sebastian gown when she famously donned a matching blue beanie and made that unforgettable speech promoting awareness of Brain Cancer, having just been awarded the Gold Logie.
+Closer to home he’s a favourite of Carrie Bickmore.
+The popular TV show host was wearing a blue Paolo Sebastian gown when she famously donned a matching beanie and made that unforgettable speech promoting awareness of Brain Cancer, having just been awarded the Gold Logie.
 Bec Judd, Delta Goodrem, Rachael Finch and Megan Gale are just some of the high profile Aussies who have worn Paolo Sebastian on the red carpet.
+Model Meghan Blake Irwin stole the red carpet at this year’s Cannes Film Festival wearing Paolo Sebastian’s Wild Swans Ostrich ostrich feather ball gown.

 Vasileff is well regarded in his home town where he known not just for his design talent but for his loyalty and gratitude to those who helped get him started.
 When he was recognised as the Young Australian of the Year, he said: “It’s huge to be honoured, I’m so grateful… I really hope my story can help inspire other young people to follow their passion.
 There’s no dream too big.
 I was told when I started my fashion label that “You’re crazy.
 You’re never going to be able to do it from Australia let alone Adelaide. “